gkotian/gkotian.github.io/travels/_posts/2010-02-15-mexico-is-out.md

 When I took the packet and gave her 5 Baht, she looked at me as if she was looking at a lunatic.
-It didn't take me too long to figure out that each of her fingers stood for 10 bahts, and it took me even lesser time to drop the fish and get the hell out of there.
+It didn't take me too long to figure out that each of her fingers stood for 10 bahts, and it took me even less time to drop the fish and get the hell out of there.

 Right now, I'm sitting at one of the "posher" eating joints in town, contemplating my next move.
 Now that I've hit a blank wall with the visa process, there's no point in me spending any more time in Bangkok.
 I'm going to look for another host for tonight, and if I'm unable to find anybody, I'm going to just make my way towards Cambodia right away.

 {% include image.html